 On eBay, however, lurks the potential that losers lie.
 A person who is outbid in the auction's closing seconds has no opportunity to reconsider a true maximum bid-the auction is irrevocably finished.
-On eBay, the lack of the "one last chance" that a live auction affords has led to the pejorative term sniping to describe bidding behavior whereby a potential bidder lurks at auction until the final seconds, entering a true maximum bid and, if it is the high bid, preempting further bids by participants who might be influenced to raise theirs.
-EBay's system is in some ways more predictable than a traditional auction, because bidders know PRECISELY when the auction will end.
-But it also allows bidders less opportunity to change their minds.
-Sniping is also not a new practice-Samuel Pepys recorded in his diary a procedure in Great Britain's candle auctions of the seventeenth century that foretells the practice of sniping on eBay in the twenty-first: "The bidder may, in fact, be able through careful study to anticipate the final flicker of the candle, and hence prevail in the competition by topping the previous high bid at the very last moment" (quoted in Cassady 1967, 76).
+The lack of the "one last chance" that a live auction affords has led to the pejorative term sniping on eBay, to describe bidding behavior whereby a potential bidder lurks at auction until the final seconds, entering a true maximum bid and (if it is high bid) preempting further bids by participants who might be influenced to raise theirs.
+This system of eBay's is in some ways more predictable than a traditional auction (bidders know PRECISELY when the auction will end), but it also allows less opportunity for bidders to change their minds.
+Sniping is also not a new practice--Samuel Pepys recorded in his diary a procedure in Great Britain's candle auctions of the seventeenth century that foretells the practice of sniping on eBay in the twenty-first: "The bidder may, in fact, be able through careful study to anticipate the final flicker of the candle, and hence prevail in the competition by topping the previous high bid at the very last moment" (Pepys, qtd. in Cassady 1967, 76).

-On eBay, obviously, there is no auctioneer to cry "Sold!" and no gavel to pound, but eBay attempts to imitate the ending rituals of in-person auctions.
-As soon as an auction ends, a notice is e-mailed to buyer and seller, stating, "Dear [seller] and [buyer], Congratulations-this auction successfully ended" (e-mail to author, 20 Jan.
-2000).
-It then reminds buyer and seller of the item and its description, informs them of the final price and the ending time of the auction, lists the total number of bids, and identifies buyer and seller by both username and e-mail address so that the two can make contact and exchange payment for the item.
-Like the auctioneer's "Going once, going twice-sold!" these messages serve both to bring closure to the sale and to affirm the buyer and seller for their participation in the auction.
+Obviously there is no auctioneer to cry, "Sold!" at eBay and no gavel with which to pound, but eBay attempts to imitate the ending rituals of in-person auctions.
+As soon as an auction ends, a notice is e-mailed to buyer and seller stating, "Dear [seller] and [buyer], Congratulations-this auction successfully ended" ("eBay end of auction" 2000).
+It then reminds buyer and seller of the item and its description, informs them of the final price and ending time of the auction, lists the total number of bids, and identifies buyer and seller by both username and e-mail address so that the two can make contact and exchange payment for item.
+As the auctioneer's "Going once, going twice-sold!", these messages serve to both bring closure to the sale and affirm the buyer and seller for their participation in the auction.
 Just like an auctioneer, eBay wants its users to be happy, repeat customers.

-Kuiper's (1992) optional epilogue might explain to bidders where to pay for their items and when and where items will be available for pickup.
+Kuiper's (1992) optional "epilogue" might explain to bidders where to pay for their items and when and where items will be available for pickup.
 EBay provides the same in its "End of Auction" notice.
-It offers a list titled "Here's what to do next" that explains how the buyer and seller will contact each other, complete the transaction, and leave feedback, with helpful links to each.
-The addition of feedback extends this epilogue much longer in time than at a typical auction, where payment and removal of the item mark the end of the interaction.
+It offers a list titled, "Here's what to do next" that explains that method by which buyer and seller will contact each other, complete the transaction, and leave feedback, with helpful links to each.
+The addition of feedback actually extends this epilogue much longer in time than at a typical auction, where payment and removal of the item mark the end of the interaction.
 Buyers on eBay will likely not leave feedback for a seller until the item is paid for and received, sometimes several weeks after the close of the auction.
 This extends the virtual auction in actual time and also maintains a lengthier association between buyer and seller than is typical of in-person English auctions.